Thursday, April 30, 2009

 The Dittmar Company is nearing the end of work of their newest Arlington County apartment project: The Amelia.

-Designed and constructed by the same in-house Dittmar team responsible for the company's numerous Northern Virginia holdings - including their most recent developments at 1325 Pierce and Quincy Plaza - the Amelia is set to include 108 rental apartments, 4,158 square feet of ground floor retail (soon to be occupied by a mattress dealer) and 147 parking spaces.
+Designed and constructed by the same in-house Dittmar team responsible for the company's other Northern Virginia holdings - including their most recent developments at 1325 Pierce and Quincy Plaza - the Amelia is set to include 108 rental apartments, 4,158 square feet of ground floor retail (soon to be occupied by a mattress dealer) and 147 parking spaces.
 Flashy it may not be (we're looking at you, pillow top provider), but it’s a surefire improvement over 816 North Oakland Street’s former use as a four-story office building and adjoining Pizza Hut – two things off the menu for tenants when they begin to relocate to the building just off Wilson Boulevard early next month.

 “Our first apartments will be in place by the 8th of May.
 Everything is ready [for that date], except that...we are waiting on Arlington County to give us permission to start moving in.
 We are pre-leasing at this point,” said Dittmar Leasing Consultant, Marsha Graham.